hackolade/docs/Studio/Avroschema1.md

 &nbsp;

-The schema can also be applied to the Confluent Schema Registry.
+The schema can also be applied to the Confluent Schema Registry, or to Azure Schema Registry for Event Hubs.